rajrajhans/examsecure/README.md

 5. **Electronic Objects Detection**: ExamSecure is also able to detect Electronic objects like Mobile Phones, Earphones in the candidate's camera frame and trigger a warning.

-It uses the [AWS Rekognition](https://aws.amazon.com/rekognition/) API for Object Detection, Person Detection, and Face Analysis.

-In addition to the anti-cheating mechanisms, ExamSecure also has the features you might expect in an e-exam software.
+6. **Realtime Monitoring & Disqualification**: Educators can monitor the exam activity via the ExamSecure Educator Interface and can also disqualify candidates if they find any camera frames to be objectionable.

-- ExamSecure automatically syncs the candidate's answers with the server as he/she is attempting the test.
+7. **Automatic Test Progress Sync**: ExamSecure automatically syncs the candidate's answers with the server as he/she is attempting the test.
 The timer is synced as well.
 So, if there is a loss of connectivity in between, the candidate can continue from where he left off.
-- Educators who are monitoring the exam can disqualify candidates if they find any camera frames to be objectionable.

-... and many more features to be added soon.
+... and many more features to be added soon, including detailed test and question level analytics for the educators!

+ExamSecure uses the [AWS Rekognition](https://aws.amazon.com/rekognition/) API for Object Detection, Person Detection, and Face Analysis.

 Note: ExamSecure is currently a **Work In Progress**.
 It is deployed [here](https://examsecure.rajrajhans.com) but only authorized test candidates are given access.
 If you want to test it, please follow [these steps](https://github.com/rajrajhans/examsecure#running-examsecure-locally) to run ExamSecure locally.